faceyspacey/redux-first-router/README.md

 Therefore the desired effect to have on you is:
 > "Wow, this is an obvious and simple solution to a long standing problem.
 I'm not sure why this hasn't been done yet.
-This is the correct way to do this.
+This is the correct way to do routing with redux.
 Forget 'React Router' if your app is Redux-heavy.
 Redux states always had all we need to render our app."

-You be the judge of that and let us know in the *Issues*.
+It's a bold statement.
+We know.
+You be the judge of that.
+We're anxious to here what you think in the [Issues](https://github.com/faceyspacey/pure-redux-router/issues).

-That all said and before we get started, there is some *prior art*, and you should [check them out](../docs/prior-art). **Pure Redux Router** isn't the first stab at something like this, but--aside from this path being pre-validated--we feel it is the most complete, tested and *spot on* solution.
+That all said and before we get started, there is some *prior art*, and you should [check them out](../docs/prior-art.md). **Pure Redux Router** isn't the first stab at something like this, but--aside from this path being pre-validated--we feel it is the most complete, tested and *spot on* solution.
 We have reviewed what came before, stripped what was unnecessary, added what was needed, and generally focused on getting the ***developer experience*** right.
 The best part is that once you set it up there's virtually nothing left to do.
 It's truly "set it and forget it."
 Let's get started.